Esquire Classic, the complete digital archive from 1933 to today, September 2015.

 "The Theory of Everything," Esquire, December 2006.
 Included in Best American Science Writing 2007.

-Tyler Cabot is the deputy editor of Audible Original Publishing, the Amazon company's premium original audio division, where he has worked with authors such as Robert A. Caro and Tom Rachman.
+Tyler Cabot is the deputy editor of Audible Originals, the Amazon company's premium original audio division, where he has worked with authors such as Robert A. Caro and Tom Rachman.
 Previously, as the director of Esquire's innovation lab, he built the magazine's full digital archive, paywall, and podcast.
 In his role as Esquire's senior features and fiction editor, he edited "Joplin," which won the National Magazine Award for Feature Writing in 2012, and seven other stories that have been included in Best American magazine writing anthologies.
 He's a founding member of the global storytelling nonprofit Narrative 4 and was a 2014 Nieman Journalism Fellow at Harvard.

 "All Ears—Caro Working on Audio-Only Project," AP, March 20, 2017.